Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 To the initial table with actual location and address, you will add columns with geocoded and parsed values for country, city, postcode, street, and building number.
 Run the following query:

 ```
-CREATE OR REPLACE TABLE GEOLAB.PUBLIC.GEOCODED AS
+CREATE OR REPLACE TABLE ADVANCED_ANALYTICS.PUBLIC.GEOCODED AS
 SELECT
     t1.name,
     t1.geom AS actual_location,